 The DevOps approach has had notable differences for enterprises striving to make their IT operations more streamlined.
 This positive impact on companies where DevOps (and Mobile DevOps) approach has been adopted has enabled them to build collaboration across teams, something that typically wasn’t that obvious in the past, just be focusing on the adoption of DevOps practices.
-There are lots of great success stories of how DevOps mentality changes the way companies where doing things, making process yet more faster, streamlined, and enabling companies to save money.
+There are lots of great success stories of how DevOps mentality changes the way companies were doing things, making process yet more faster, streamlined, and enabling companies to save money.

 Despite many of these panegyrical stories about the positive impact of DevOps for enterprises, there are also challenges and other things organizations must tap in.
 During the past years, use of agile methodologies and impact of it for development, operations and all other parts of the organizations have been accelerating the DevOps movement and breaking down those boundaries between these functions.
 The question is – how Mobile DevOps can make a difference to an organization?
 And is the distinctive difference even between regular DevOps and Mobile DevOps?
 Find answers and more best practices in our free ebook – Mobile DevOps Manifesto.